This post may contain affiliate links. Please read our disclosure policy.

-This Homemade Healing Chicken Soup recipe is comforting and sure to help you get through this cold and flu season!
-I’ve included a recipe for homemade broth as well as homemade soup using a whole chicken.
+This Homemade Gluten-Free Chicken Soup recipe is comforting and sure to help you get through this cold and flu season!
+Featuring tender chicken, fresh veggies and herbs, healing spices, and optional gluten-free noodles.
+I've included an option to make a homemade, flavorful broth as well.

-Fresh herbs: Thyme and Rosemary give great flavor to the broth.
-You can also use dried if it’s all you have!
+- Fresh herbs: Thyme and rosemary give great flavor to the broth.
+You can also use dried herbs if it’s all you have!
+You can also garnish with some fresh parsley if desired.

-Broth: This is optional (I give a couple options of either using all water and making your own broth, adding half water/half broth for a little more flavor).
-Just make sure to check labels if you’re gluten free or doing a Whole30 – lots of brands have sugar, additives, and other not-so-great stuff.
+- Broth: This is optional (I give a couple of options of either using all water and making your own broth, or adding half water/half broth for a little more flavor).
+Just make sure to check labels if you’re gluten-free or doing a Whole30 – lots of brands have sugar, additives, and other not-so-great stuff.
 I use either regular chicken stock from Costco, or bone broth (Bonafide Provisions or Kettle & Fire are my go-to’s).

 That’s it!
 This recipe is so versatile – you can even just make broth and shred the chicken to use for another recipe.
 I love sipping on bone broth – so many health benefits and it’s great for the gut!